-From helping with project management to help teams stay organised, on time and manage time effectively, tracking budgets, and internal business support portals like CRMs help your team manage customers, and sales process.
+From helping with project management to helping teams stay organised, on time and manage time effectively, tracking budgets, and internal business support portals like CRMs help your team manage customers and sales processes.

-Sometimes we forget one additional really importants part of the performance cycle.
+Sometimes we forget one additional really important part of the performance cycle.

 Every team member has tasks, processes and procedures to perform their job to the best possible standard.

 Do you know how well your team is carrying out their everyday tasks?
 How do you know steps are not being missed or shortcuts are taken?
 Are your SOPs being followed?
 How are you tackling reducing human error?
 You need to think about using business process management software.

 Checkify is a superpowered checklist software for business process management allowing you to create checklists to follow enforce accountability.

 Documenting standard operating procedures as a checklist inside Checkify allows you to create a central repository where everyone can see exactly how a task should be completed to get the best possible results.

 Everyone can run checklists from the process templates library.
 This allows tracking of every time a process is used and display their progress real time.